The Second Coming (The Sopranos): Synopsis

 Tony goes with Silvio and Bobby to a sitdown with Phil in New York.
 He offers a compromise about the asbestos removal, but Phil rejects it out of hand.
 In response, Tony takes Phil's men Coco and Butchie off the payroll from another construction project.
 When they hear of this from the foreman, they viciously beat him up and steal the cash in his wallet.

 A drunken Coco notices Meadow in a restaurant.
 He touches her cheek and makes some lewd comments.
 She reluctantly tells her father.
 Enraged, Tony finds Coco and pistol-whips and curb stomps him.
 This assault opens a deep rift between the Soprano and Lupertazzi families.
 Little Carmine tells Tony that he will once again broker a truce meeting with Phil, who has shut down one of their joint construction projects.
-Tony admits, "I lost it, bad timing."
+Tony admits, "I lost it, timing couldn't have been worse."
 But Phil refuses to meet with them when they arrive at his home; from behind a second-floor window, he spews profanities as they walk away.

 FBI Agents Harris and Goddard visit Satriale's and ask Tony to look at some photos.
 Tony identifies Ahmed and Muhammad.

 When Dr. Melfi sees Dr. Kupferberg, he shares with her the results of a recent study which has shown that sociopaths are not helped by talk therapy but rather only further enabled by it, perhaps even "sharpening their skills as con men" in the process.

 Meadow reveals that her new boyfriend is Patrick Parisi, Patsy's eldest son, and that, inspired by him, she has decided to enter law school.